-- If the ATP light is ON, this indicates that the automatic transmission P (Park) position will not function and the transfer case is in neutral. - When parking, always make sure that the 4WD shift switch is in 4H or 4LO and the parking brake is set.
-Failure to engage the transfer control in 4H or 4LO could result in the vehicle moving unexpectedly, resulting in serious personal injury or property damage.

-• Part time 4WD: Shift the 4WD switch into the 2WD, 4H or 4LO position again to turn off the ATP warning light when the automatic transmission selector lever is in the P position and the ATP warning light is ON.
+- If the ATP light is ON, this indicates that the automatic transmission P (Park) position will not function and the transfer case is in neutral. - When parking, always make sure that the 4WD shift indicator light illuminates and the parking brake is set.
+Failure to engage the transfer position in 2WD, 4H or 4LO could result in the vehicle moving unexpectedly, resulting in serious personal injury or property damage. - Shift the 4WD switch into the 2WD, 4H or 4LO position again to turn off the ATP warning light when the automatic transmission selector lever is in the P position and the ATP warning light is ON.
 (Before shifting the 4WD switch into the 4LO position, move the automatic transmission selector lever into the N position once, shift the selector lever into P again and make sure the ATP warning light is OFF.)